Chomphu, Phitsanulok

 Chomphu (ชมพู, /th/) is a subdistrict in the Noen Maprang District of Phitsanulok Province, Thailand.

-History & naming
+History

 Chomphu, also colloquially known as Ban Chomphu (บ้านชมพู, /th/) is regarded as the largest and most populous subdistrict of Noen Maprang District.

 Originally, Chomphu was just a community in a remote area surrounded with forest.
 It used to be called Ban Sonphu when the locals first settled down as it was surrounded with thick forest and mountains.
 The area was once part of Nakhon Phamak District, Phitsanulok Province.

 After the municipal zoning was made, the area used to be part of Wang Thong District and was called Ban Sonphu.
-However, today it is part of Noen Maprang District and its name has changed to Ban Chomphu.
-By the word phu (ภู) in this case means mountain.
-However, the spelling has changed therefore, the today spelling has nothing to do with mountain anymore.
+However, today it is part of Noen Maprang District and its name has changed to Ban Chomphu (with the word phu (ภู) in this case meaning mountain).
+However, the spelling has changed and today's spelling has nothing to do with mountain anymore.
 (Note: The current spelling uses พู, which means pink.)